 Baltimore Yearly Meeting has a staff to help Yearly Meeting committees get the work done.
 While many committees do not require staff, there are some programs that benefit from the help of staff to keep the programs running.
-It is through their experience and expertise that the staff are able to supply the committee with information to make necessary and informed decisions, although the staff themselves are not further involved in the decision-making.
+Their experience and expertise enable the staff to supply the committee with information to make necessary and informed decisions, although the staff themselves are not further involved in the decision-making.

 The General Secretary is the head of the staff.
 Currently there are three supportive positions: Administration Manager, Accountant, and Development Director.
-There are staff who work specifically with programs: Youth Programs Manager; Camp Program Manager, and two camp caretakers.
+There are staff who work specifically with programs: Youth Programs Manager; Camp Program Manager, Camp Property Manager, and two camp caretakers.